mdmaruf641/house-rent-web/README.md

 ## Described the below about this site:

-1. This is a house rent calculation website.
+1. This is a house rent calculating website.
 2. This site has been created using React, JSX, Bootstrap, and Vanilla CSS.
 3. With this site, you can keep track of your house rent.